lewis-weinberger/crosscorr/README.md

 Requires an installation of [Rust](https://www.rust-lang.org/tools/install), and the fftw crate requires a C compiler and `make` to compile the underlying source for the library.
-With those prerequisites, installation should be as simple as cloning the repository and using `cargo build`.
+With those prerequisites, installation should be as simple as cloning the repository and using `cargo build --release`.
+Note compiling the `release` version will take longer but provides considerable optimisation which speeds up the code dramatically (in particular the file IO).

 ##### Usage
 The executable reads in the configuration from a